dustinpfister/blog_posts/_posts/js-string-charat.md

 // T3,E26,S33,T40
 ```

-## 4 - using substr to get a range of chars
+## 4 - Using string.substr to get a range of chars

 The [string substr](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substr) method is also there in the string prototype object for getting not just one char, but a whole range of chars.
 That is if you know both the starting index, and number of chars that you want to get from the string.